-Since SPN tries to separate and aggregate the specific structure patterns by exploiting the spatial invariance of words or characters, it inexplicitly assumes that these patterns are under inconsistent intensities, namely different levels of \textit{structure-pattern}s.
-However, it does not consider the cases where the harmful structure-patterns are consistent with the useful ones, noted as \textit{pattern coherence}.
-In fact, these patterns will have no chance to be separated due to the intrinsic property of SPN and may also degenerate visual quality.
+Since SPN tries to separate and aggregate the specific \textit{structure-pattern}s by exploiting the spatial invariance of words or characters, it inexplicably assumes that these patterns are under inconsistent intensities, namely different levels of \textit{structure-pattern}s.
+However, it does not consider the disturbing patterns can have similar intensity with the useful ones, noted as \textit{pattern confusion}, causing \textit{intra-pattern} problems (as Fig.2 (b)).

-To handle with the above difficulty, we borrow the concept of \emph{offset} from a geometric transformation \cite{MORAN} and decouple geometric and chromatic offsets for better understanding of the rectification procedures.
-Spatial transformations \cite{STAR,RARE,ASTER,ESIR,MORAN} rectify the location shift of patterns by predicting the corresponding coordinates, which will generate geometric offsets (namely \textit{outer-offset}s).
-And then they re-sample the whole images based on the points, which could be described as:

-where $(i,j) (or (i',j'))$ is the origin coordinate (or the coordinate adjusted by outer-offsets), $\mathcal{S}(x,\cdot)$ here stands for the sampler, which computes the pixels in $\hat{x}$ by interpolating the neighbor pixels in $x$, and $f$ represents different forms of transformation function, \eg Affine \cite{STAR,RARE}, Thin-Plate-Spline \cite{TPS} (TPS)-based STN \cite{RARE,ASTER}, Line-Fitting Transformation \cite{ESIR}.

-Differently, SPT will generate chromatic offsets (namely \textit{inner-offsets}) on each coordinate.
-As mentioned above, solely SPT is limited by the intrinsic problems of \textit{pattern coherence}.
-Here, we design an auxiliary innet-offset network (AIN) to assist the main transformation to handle with the consistent intensity for texts.
-The auxiliary offsets are defined as:
+To handle with the difficulty, we borrow the concept of \emph{offset} from geometric transformation \cite{MORAN} while we decouple geometric and chromatic offsets for better understanding of the rectification procedures.
+SPN will generate \textbf{chromatic offsets}(namely \textit{inner-offsets}) on each coordinate.
+As mentioned above, solely SPN is limited by the intrinsic \textit{pattern confusion} problems.
+Here, we design an auxiliary inner-offset network (AIN) to assist with the consistent intensity for patterns.
+The \textit{auxiliary inner-offset} is defined as:

-where $g$ is an \textit{auxiliary inner-offset} function, $f$ is set to be the identity function and thus requires no need of sampling operation.
-The auxiliary inner-offsets can mitigate the pattern coherence problems through slight intensity-level perturbations on each coordinate.
-Specifically, $g(\cdot)$ is defined as:

 where